 S3(x) ⊃ S21(x)

+S4 Observation

+Subclass of: E13 Attribute Assignment

+Superclass of: S21 Measurement

-Subclass of: S19 Encounter Event
+S19 Encounter Event

-Scope note:
+Scope note: This class comprises the activity of gaining scientific knowledge about particular states of physical reality through empirical evidence, experiments and measurements.

+We define observation in the sense of natural sciences, as a kind of human activity: at some place and within some time-span, certain physical things and their behavior and interactions are observed by human sensory impression, and often enhanced by tools and measurement devices.

+Observed situations or dimensions may pertain to properties confined to a single instance of S15 Observable Entity or pertain to constellations of multiple instances and relations between them, in particular distances between them.

 The output of the internal processes of measurement devices that do not require additional human interaction are in general regarded as part of the observation and not as additional inference.
 Primary data from measurement devices are regarded in this model to be results of observation and can be interpreted as propositions believed to be true within the (known) tolerances and degree of reliability of the device.